Vungle/docker-golang/README.md

 # docker-golang

-Vungle's unified Go SDK for development and CI.
+Vungle's unified Go SDK for development and continuous integration.

     docker run --rm vungle/golang:1 go version

 ## Builds

-Builds are automatically pushed to docker hub via circleci as you commit.

-* master branch -> latest tag
-* creating a release tag will also create a corresoponding image tag
+Docker image can be built with:

+    make build

+Then tested with:

+    make test

+We're using Travis-CI to continuously deploying on commits to master branch.
+Make sure changes passes `make build test` command.

+### Future improvements

+- Integration other go projects in this repo as dependency breakage.